 As you type in a cell, Pages can show a list of auto-complete suggestions.
 This list includes any text previously entered in that column, but not header or footer text.
 Auto-complete is on by default, but you can turn it off or on at any time.

-Choose Pages > Preferences (from the Pages menu at the top of your screen).
+Choose Pages > Settings (from the Pages menu at the top of your screen).

-Click General at the top of the preferences window.
+Click General at the top of the settings window.